kisonecat/chart/API.md

 For example, an instructor must prove their identity to a user's chart; this then means that the instructor is entitled to the learner's data.
 This is done by providing a JWT using a public key.
-The public key can be verified with the other vertex, ultimately protected via TLS.
+The public key can be verified with the other chart, ultimately protected via TLS.

 # What is a course?

-A course is a URI of the form `https://chart/courses/name` where name can be chosen freely (and may include slashes) and `chart` is the Doenet chart.
+Like a user, a course is also identified as `name@chart`.

 A course includes worksheets.